smartcontractkit/documentation/docs/Developer Reference/contributing-to-chainlink.md

 ## Joining the Chainlink Community Advocate program
 The [Chainlink Community Advocate Program](https://blog.chain.link/expanding-the-chainlink-community-advocate-program/) is a program designed to help accelerate the awareness and adoption of Chainlink.
-Chainlink community advocates are passionate members of the Chainlink community that help to achieve this by running virtual and in-person meetups, connecting with partners and sponsors, creating various content, work directly with the teams that are making Chainlink-powered smart contracts, as well as other tasks related to growing awareness and adoption of Chainlink.
-Many Advocates have gone on to have rewarding careers in the blockchain industry and working on Chainlink specifically.
+Chainlink community advocates are passionate members of the Chainlink community that help to achieve this by running virtual and in-person meetups, connecting with partners and sponsors, creating content, and working directly with the teams that are making Chainlink-powered smart contracts.
+Many Advocates have gone on to have rewarding careers in the blockchain industry, and some of them work on Chainlink specifically.

 To become a community advocate, you can apply via the [community advocates web page](https://chain.link/community/advocates).